Pawel-Serafinko/my-button-and-icon-styles/README.md

 # my-button-and-icon-styles
-A collection of my best buttons.
+A collection of my best buttons and icons.